 It may be a little silly – but it’s a good way to understand exactly what kind of data works for the two main types of databases – relational and non-relational.
-Let’s go over the difference between these two types of databases – as well as list some key questions every business should answer before choosing a database.
+Let’s go over the difference between relational databases and non relational database systems – as well as list some key questions every business should answer before choosing a relational database vs non relational database.

 Let’s go back to your “data dog.”
 Maybe it prefers the Excel sheet.
 Why?
 Because it fits nicely into rows and columns.

 A relational database is one that stores data in tables.
 The relationship between each data point is clear and searching through those relationships is relatively easy.
 The relationship between tables and field types is called a schema.
 For relational databases, the schema must be clearly defined.
-Let’s look at an example:
+From the perspective of a relational database, being an integral part of the 3-tier architecture highlights its pivotal role in ensuring data integrity, security, and efficient data management within the application’s Data Layer.

 Here we see three tables all providing unique information on a specific dog.
 A relational database user can then obtain a view of the database to fit their needs.
 For example, I might want to view or report on all dogs over 100 pounds.
 Or you may wish to see which breeds eat dry food.
 Relational databases make answering questions like these relatively easy.